• Free shipping on all orders

 Learn more »

 On this list, you’ll find 11 good fiber sources for your dog.
-We’ve split them up into whole foods you can use as treats, fiber supplements for when your dog is deficient, and high-fiber dog foods for regular feeding.
+We’ve split them into whole foods you can use as treats, fiber supplements for when your dog is deficient, and high-fiber dog foods for regular feeding.

 divider 10

-The 5 Best Fiber Sources for Dogs:
+The 5 Best Fiber Sources for Dogs

 1. Broccoli